· 5 min read

 Grain is usually framed as a defect to be suppressed, a noise floor between the image and the smooth tonal surface that fine-grain emulsions promise.
 Yet a long strand of black-and-white practice treats coarse grain as the subject’s skin rather than an obstacle: a structure that reads as energy, atmosphere and immediacy.
 Understanding when grain becomes texture, and how speed and development drive it, separates an accidental rough negative from a deliberate one.

 A processed black-and-white image is not continuous tone.
 It is a scatter of opaque silver filaments, the developed remains of light-struck silver halide crystals suspended in gelatin.
 Their size and clumping determine how the image disintegrates under magnification.
-The standard way to quantify this is diffuse RMS granularity: the root-mean-square fluctuation in optical density measured by a microdensitometer through a 48-micrometre circular aperture, on an area developed to a density of 1.0, with the result multiplied by 1000.
-When silver clumps are small, the aperture averages many of them and the fluctuation is low; when clumps are large, fewer fall within the aperture, so the random variation, and the granularity number, rises.
+The standard way to quantify this is diffuse RMS granularity: the root-mean-square fluctuation in optical density, measured by a microdensitometer through a 48-micrometre (0.048 mm) circular aperture on an area developed to a mean density of 1.0, then multiplied by 1000.
+A granularity figure of 10 therefore means a measured RMS density fluctuation of 0.010 in that standard aperture.
+When the silver clumps are small the aperture averages many of them and the fluctuation is low; when clumps are large, fewer fall within it, so the random variation, and the granularity number, rises.
+The 0.048 mm aperture is no round figure: it traces back to a drill bit a Kodak employee happened to use.

-The expressive use of this texture is well documented in the print rather than the negative.
-Bill Brandt, who from the mid-1950s favoured a far more contrasting black-and-white effect than the dark, muddy prints of his earlier documentary years, printed on grade 4 extra-hard paper and cropped under the enlarger, work later gathered in his 1966 book Shadow of Light.
-The Victoria and Albert Museum, which holds a large body of his work, describes his technique in terms of extreme grain used for graphic effect and radical cropping.
-Hard grades crush midtones and let grain stand out as the dominant surface.
+The expressive use of this texture lives in the print as much as the negative.
+Bill Brandt, who from the mid-1950s favoured a far harder black-and-white effect than the muddy prints of his earlier documentary years, printed on grade 4 extra-hard paper, cropped aggressively under the enlarger, and exploited coarse grain for graphic effect, work gathered in his 1966 book Shadow of Light (The Bodley Head).
+The mechanism behind the grade-4 choice is straightforward: a hard paper grade steepens the local print gamma, so the small density fluctuations of the negative’s grain are multiplied into much larger print-density differences, while midtone separation collapses.
+Grain is left as the dominant surface and the blacks go rich and detail-less.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.